Passionflower Folklore and History

 Passionflower was not widely used until the 1890s.
 The dried flowering and fruiting tops were listed in National Formulary from 1916 to 1936 as a sedative and sleep aid, but in 1978, the Food and Drug Administration banned it from sleep aids after no evidence for its effectiveness was presented during hearings.
 Herbs for Health: Passionflower for Food, Health and Beauty My advice is try it for yourself and see what you think!

 Gather Passionflower above ground after some of the fruit have matured, hang in bundles (under 1 inch wide at base, avoid crowding) to dry for later use.
 Avoid drying herbs in damp areas, stagnant air or direct light for best results.
-Use all of the aerial parts including stems; don't discard them like you do with most herbs as they contain medicinal properties.
+Use all of the aerial parts including stems; don't discard them like you do with most herbs as they contain the herbal properties.
 It seems to me that tea made with the stems is more potent than just the leaves and flowers.
 Gather edible fresh, juicy, fruit when soft and light yellow-green and store in refrigerator for up to a week.

 Next > Perilla